Transforming lives in 25 countries across three continentsWhere we work

 Today is World Humanitarian Day, a day to remember humanitarian workers we have lost and to celebrate aid workers who endure difficult conditions all over the world.

-The sheer scale and volume of humanitarian crises that have arisen in the past year alone is alarming.
-Concern Worldwide is responding in countries where the need is greatest.
-These include South Sudan, Syria and Lebanon.
+The sheer scale and volume of humanitarian crises that have arisen in the past year alone is alarming and Concern Worldwide is responding in countries where the need is greatest.

 In the news